Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 2. Rise: In difficult economic times, price rises are inevitable.
 So, there’s no point delaying the obvious.
 Rip the band aid off and raise prices fast, not gradually or in several phases.
 This clearly sets expectations early and protects margins before it’s too late.

-4. Reimage: When times get tough, think outside the box.
+4. Reimagine: When times get tough, think outside the box.
 There are always opportunities for those that look for them, so now is the time to innovate.
 Whether it’s trying out new marketing platforms, reworking your messaging, trying a new tactic or developing a new line of products, innovation can often provide growth if you know what section of your business to focus on and develop.

 6. Refine: Strengthening your content is a cost-effective way to optimise your resources, with a focus on SEO, AI and updated messaging.
 Treat your content like a garden, and tend to it.
 In tough environments, nurturing your content is a relatively fast and affordable marketing hack that returns results quickly.